 Use 2021 income information – no need to wait.

 New York and New Jersey residents pay only WCSU’s already low in-state tuition.

 Residents of Maine, Massachusetts, New Hampshire, Rhode Island and Vermont enroll at WCSU at a reduced rate because of our participation in the New England Regional Student Program.

 Our staff is available to assist students in determining their eligibility for the various sources of aid available.
 While not everyone may qualify for certain awards, a student should never assume he/she is ineligible without first applying.
 A wide spectrum of variables affect the application process, therefore many possible options exist that may pertain to a students particular circumstances.

-The evaluation of one's financial need is based on an analysis of several factors; such as, student and/or family income, family size, assets and liabilities, and the number of family members in school.
-In addition to the above, the school’s total allocation of funds for an academic year is also a factor that determines the amount of aid a student can receive.
-Therefore, meeting the application deadline, along with assessing the students financial need, becomes an important factor in the financial aid process.
+Financial need evaluation is based on an analysis of several factors; e.g., student and/or family income, family size, assets and liabilities, and the number of family members in school.
+The school’s total allocation of funds for an academic year is also a factor that determines the amount of aid a student can receive.
+Therefore, meeting the application deadline, along with assessing the student’s financial need, become important factors in the financial aid process.